privacyguides/privacyguides.org/docs/basics/common-threats.en.md

 ## Mass Surveillance Programs

-<span class="pg-blue" title="Protects you from mass surveillance programs">:material-eye-outline: Mass Surveillance</span>
+Mass surveillance is the surveillance of many or all of a population to monitor that group of citizens.
+It often refers to government programs such as the ones [disclosed by Edward Snowden in 2013](https://en.wikipedia.org/wiki/Global_surveillance_disclosures_(2013%E2%80%93present)), however it can also be carried out by corporations, either on behalf of government agencies or by their own initiative.

-Mass surveillance refers to organizations and sometimes governments working together to share user data and track your activities across the internet.
-You can be tracked via a wide variety of methods, including but not limited to:
+Online, you can be tracked via a wide variety of methods, including but not limited to:

 - Your IP address
 - Browser cookies